victoremil1996/rl_for_trading/README.md

 # speciale
-Master thesis in reinforcement learning and its application to trading and asset allocaton.
+Master thesis in reinforcement learning studying its applications in market making using agent based modelling and signal trading using market data.

+## RL in an agent based simulated market

+## RL for stock trading